JoeUgly/Ringfingers_Roster/Advanced_Usage.md

 ## Options
 --nonrecursive&emsp;&emsp; Do not search directories recursively.\
 --noskip&emsp;&emsp;&emsp;&emsp;&emsp;Do not skip files if they have the same filename.\
---lenient&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;Attempt name extraction if a prefix or suffix is missing.\
+--lenient&emsp;&emsp;&emsp;&emsp;&emsp;Attempt name extraction if a prefix or suffix is missing.\
---verylenient&emsp;&emsp;&emsp;&emsp;Attempt name extraction if both the prefix and suffix are missing.\
+--verylenient&emsp;&emsp;&emsp;Attempt name extraction if both the prefix and suffix are missing.\
 --output=&emsp;&emsp;&emsp;&emsp; Specify the location of the output (result) file.